 The recipient of the PhD Award will receive a $1000 prize and an award certificate.
-The inaugural 2020 Awards will be awarded at the annual conference of the Australasian Law Academics Association (‘AALA’) to be held in Sydney 1‑4 July 2020.
+The 2022 Awards will be awarded at the annual conference of the Australasian Law Academics Association (‘AALA’).

-Applications for the 2020 ALRA PhD Award are due by close of business on Tuesday 17 March 2020, and should be sent (together will all requisite documentation) to email@example.com.
+Applications for the 2022 ALRA PhD Award are due by close of business on Wednesday 2 March 2022.
+For applications to be considered:

 To be eligible for the 2020 ALRA PhD Award, the applicant must meet the following criteria:

-- The subject matter of the PhD must be at least 66% within Field of Research code 18 (Law and Legal Studies) as assessed by the relevant institution in accordance with HERDC guidelines.
+- The subject matter of the PhD must be at least 66% within Field of Research code 48 (Law and Legal Studies) as assessed by the relevant institution in accordance with ARC guidelines.

 - The applicant must have been a PhD candidate at an CALD member Law School (or equivalent).

-- The applicant must have been awarded their PhD at an Australian university in the 12 months preceding the application date (for the 2020 Award, the PhD must have been awarded between 17 March 2019 and 17 March 2020).
+- The applicant must have been awarded their PhD at an Australian university – normally in the 12 months preceding the application date – but due to COVID interruptions for the 2022 Award, the PhD must have been awarded between 18 March 2020 and 3 March 2022.

 - A PhD can be nominated only once.